UNITED STATES

 1. Overview and Basis of Presentation

-Intellia Therapeutics, Inc. (“Intellia” or the “Company”) is a leading clinical-stage genome editing company, focused on developing novel, potentially curative CRISPR/Cas9-based therapeutics.
+Intellia Therapeutics, Inc. (“Intellia” or the “Company”) is a leading clinical-stage gene editing company, focused on developing potentially curative therapeutics using CRISPR/Cas9-based technologies.
 CRISPR/Cas9, an acronym for Clustered, Regularly Interspaced Short Palindromic Repeats (“CRISPR”)/CRISPR associated 9 (“Cas9”), is a technology for genome editing, the process of altering selected sequences of genomic deoxyribonucleic acid (“DNA”).
-To realize the transformative potential of CRISPR/Cas9-based technologies, Intellia is building a full-spectrum genome editing company, by leveraging its modular platform, to advance in vivo and ex vivo therapies for diseases with high unmet need.
-For the Company's in vivo programs to address genetic diseases, intravenously administered CRISPR is used as the therapy, in which the Company's proprietary delivery technology enables highly precise editing of disease-causing genes directly within specific target tissues.
-For the Company's ex vivo programs to address immuno-oncology and autoimmune diseases, CRISPR is used to create the therapy by engineering cells outside of the body.
-The Company's deep scientific, technical and clinical development experience, along with its robust intellectual property (“IP”) portfolio, enables it to unlock broad therapeutic applications of CRISPR/Cas9 and related technologies to create new classes of genetic medicine.
+To fully realize the transformative potential of CRISPR/Cas9-based technologies, Intellia is building a full-spectrum gene editing company, by leveraging its modular platform, to advance in vivo and ex vivo therapies for diseases with high unmet need by pursuing two primary approaches.
+For in vivo applications to address genetic diseases, the Company deploys CRISPR/Cas9 as the therapy.
+The Company’s in vivo programs use CRISPR to enable precise editing of disease-causing genes directly inside the human body.
+In addition, the Company is advancing ex vivo applications to address immuno-oncology and autoimmune diseases, where it uses CRISPR/Cas9 as the tool to create the engineered cell therapy.
+For its ex vivo programs, CRISPR/Cas9 is used to engineer human cells outside the body.
+The Company’s deep scientific, technical and clinical development experience, along with its robust intellectual property (“IP”) portfolio, have enabled it to unlock broad therapeutic applications of CRISPR/Cas9 and related technologies to create new classes of genetic medicine.

-The unaudited condensed consolidated financial statements include the accounts of Intellia Therapeutics, Inc. and its wholly- owned subsidiaries, Intellia Securities Corp. and Rewrite Therapeutics, Inc. All intercompany balances and transactions have been eliminated in consolidation.
-Comprehensive loss is comprised of net loss, unrealized gain/loss on marketable securities and other comprehensive loss from equity method investment.
+The unaudited condensed consolidated financial statements include the accounts of Intellia Therapeutics, Inc. and its wholly- owned subsidiary, Intellia Securities Corp.
+All intercompany balances and transactions have been eliminated in consolidation.
+Comprehensive loss is comprised of net loss, unrealized gain/loss on marketable securities and other comprehensive gain/loss from equity method investment.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Significant estimates in these condensed consolidated financial statements have been made in connection with the calculation of revenues, research and development expenses, valuation of equity and fair value method investments, contingent consideration and equity-based compensation expense.
+Significant estimates in these condensed consolidated financial statements have been made in connection with the calculation of revenues, research and development expenses, valuation of equity and fair value method investments, contingent consideration and stock-based compensation expense.
 The Company bases its estimates on historical experience and various other assumptions that management believes to be reasonable under the circumstances at the time such estimates are made.
 Actual results could differ from those estimates.
 The Company periodically reviews its estimates in light of changes in circumstances, facts and experience.
-The extent of the impact of the coronavirus disease 19 (“COVID-19”) pandemic on the Company’s operational and financial performance will depend on certain developments, including the length and severity of this pandemic, as well as its effect on the

-The effects of material revisions in estimates are reflected in the condensed consolidated financial statements prospectively from the date of the change in estimate.
+The effects of material revisions in estimates, if any, would be reflected in the condensed consolidated financial statements prospectively from the date of the change in estimate.

 In the opinion of management, the information furnished reflects all adjustments, all of which are of a normal and recurring nature, necessary for a fair presentation of the results for the reported interim periods.
 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
 The results of operations for interim periods are not necessarily indicative of results to be expected for the full year or any other interim period.